Improving Model Choice in Classification: An Approach Based on Clustering of Covariance Matrices: Introduction

 The paper is organized as follows.
 Section \ref{section:clas} approaches the problem of the parsimonious classification of covariance matrices given by equation (\ref{eq:intr2}), focusing on its computation for the most interesting restrictions in terms of dimensionality reduction and interpretability.
 Throughout, we will only work with models based on the parsimonious levels of proportionality (VEE) and common principal components (VVE), although the extension to other levels is straightforward.
 Section \ref{section:GMM} applies the previous theory for the estimation of Gaussian Mixture Models in cluster analysis and discriminant analysis, including some simulation examples for their illustration.
 Section \ref{section:examples} includes real data examples, where we will see the gain in interpretability that can arise from these solutions.
-Some conclusions are outlined in Section \ref{sec:conclusion}.
-Finally, in the appendices \ref{app:teor} and \ref{appendixB} we include theoretical results and technical details about the algorithms.
-Additional graphical material for real data examples is provided in the Appendix \ref{app:fig}.
+Some conclusions are outlined in Section \ref{sec:conclusion}. { Finally, Appendix \ref{app:teor} includes theoretical results, Appendix \ref{app:additionalSim} provides some additional simulation examples and Appendix \ref{appendixB} explains technical details about the algorithms.} Additional graphical material is provided in the Online Supplementary Figures document.